Structeezy Code Parser

 When copying code from the web, don’t expect the output to look like the original website.
 The parser will try to parse the code, but it is not perfect, and it will not always work.

-Moreover, the parser will not import and / or parse the CSS
+Moreover, the parser will not import and / or parse the CSS code.
+If you choose to import the classes, there are two options:

 - The classes are from a CSS framework, and the framework is installed on your site: Bingo!
 This should be pretty nice right away.